CopernicaMarketingSoftware/Documentation/SMTPeter/warming-up-ip-address.md

 achieved overnight.
 You need to start small and gradually increase the number of emails to send larger volumes in the end.

+## Do I need to warm up my IP address?
+If you are a small sender, around 10,000 or less emails per month, you will most likely stay below the radar of ISP's.
+There is no need to warm up an IP.
+But if you send more than 10,000 emails a month, you should consider warming up your IP address.

 ## First things first...
+Great, now that you know if you have to warm up or not, there are a few things you need to check first.
-Before you start warming up an IP, you need to ensure key email authentication methods (SPF, DKIM and DMARC) are in place.
+Ensure key email authentication methods (SPF, DKIM and DMARC) are in place.

+Next, start sending only to recipients that have recently opened or clicked an email.
+In other words, your most engaged audience.
+Your reputation increases as more recipients open your email, and the ISPs will begin to accept more email from your IP address.